deepanshs/mrsimulator/docs/using_mrsimulator_objects.rst

     >>> C13A = Site(isotope='13C')

-The above code creates a site with :math:`^{13}\text{C}` isotope.
-Because, no further information is delivered to the site object, other attributes such as the isotropic chemical shift assume their default values.
+The above code creates a site with a :math:`^{13}\text{C}` isotope.
+Because, no further information is delivered to the site object, other attributes such as the isotropic chemical shift assume their default value.

 .. doctest::